Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Experiments

 \subsection{Experimental Validation on Discrete Black-Box Benchmarks}

-We evaluate the performance of our best version \texttt{$(\sigma,\sigma')$-RL-EDA} dentified in the last section against a comprehensive set of 504 algorithms, essentially composed of those available in the \texttt{Nevergrad} library \citep{rapin2018nevergrad}.
+We evaluate the performance of our best version \texttt{$(\sigma,\sigma)$-RL-EDA} dentified in the last section against a comprehensive set of 503 algorithms, essentially composed of those available in the \texttt{Nevergrad} library \citep{rapin2018nevergrad}.
 In version 1.0.12 of the \texttt{Nevergrad} library, a total of 542 algorithms were available.
 We evaluated all of them on the discrete black-box problem QUBO, NK and NK3, with a time budget of one hour per instance.
 Among these, 500 algorithms successfully produced solutions within the given time limit for pseudo-Boolean problems and 496 for the categorical NK3 problem.
-This panel includes classic metaheuristic algorithms for black-box optimization (evolutionary and memetic) as well as combinations of solving techniques driven by machine learning (e.g. Adaptive Portfolios).
+This panel includes classic metaheuristic algorithms for black-box optimization (evolutionary and memetic) as well as combinations of solving techniques driven by machine learning (e.g. adaptive portfolios).
 A complete description is provided in Appendix \ref{appendix:nevergrad}.
-In addition to the algorithms already available in \texttt{Nevergrad}, we include three well-known {\bf EDAs}: \texttt{PBIL} \citep{baluja1994population}, \texttt{MIMIC} \citep{de1996mimic}, and \texttt{BOA} \citep{pelikan2002bayesian}.
-For these algorithms, we rely on the publicly available implementation at \url{https://github.com/e5120/EDAs}, using the default hyperparameter settings.
-Since \texttt{PBIL} is designed specifically for pseudo-Boolean optimization, it was not evaluated on NK3 instances involving variables with three categorical values.
-We also incorporate one of the most widely used local search methods for pseudo-Boolean optimization, the \emph{one-flip} {\bf Tabu Search} (hereafter referred to as \texttt{Tabu}), which has been employed in many effective metaheuristics in recent years, notably for QUBO or NK pseudo-boolean problems \citep{glover2010diversification,goudet2024large,samorani2019clustering,shi2017parallel,wang2012path} (see details in Appendix \ref{appendix:nevergrad}).
+In addition to the algorithms already available in \texttt{Nevergrad}, we include three well-known EDAs: \texttt{PBIL} \citep{baluja1994population}, \texttt{MIMIC} \citep{de1996mimic}, and \texttt{BOA} \citep{pelikan2002bayesian}.\footnote{For these three algorithms, we rely on the publicly available implementation at \url{https://github.com/e5120/EDAs}, using the default hyperparameter settings.}